[As on August 2025]

 I. Political Exchanges

-- The Prime Minister and Vietnam’s State President and Party General Secretary Dr. To Lam held a bilateral meeting in New York on 23 September 2024.
-The two Prime Ministers, on the sidelines of ASEAN/East Asia summit meetings, interacted informally, in Vientiane in October 2024 and on the margins of G20 Summit in Brazil in November 2024.
-The two Prime Ministers held bilateral meetings on 20 May 2023 in Hiroshima (Japan) on the margins of G7 Plus Summit; and interacted on 1 December 2023 in Dubai on the sidelines of the
+4. The Prime Minister and Viet Nam’s State President and Party General Secretary Dr. To Lam held a bilateral meeting in New York on 23 September 2024.
+The two Prime Ministers interacted informally on the sidelines of ASEAN/East Asia summit meetings, in Vientiane in October 2024 and again on the margins of BRICS Summit in Brazil in July 2025.
+The two Prime Ministers held bilateral meetings on 20 May 2023 in Hiroshima (Japan) on the margins of G7 Plus Summit.
+On 12 November 2022, the then Vice President of India Mr. Jagdeep Dhankar met the Prime Minister of Viet Nam Mr. Pham Minh Chinh on the sidelines of India-ASEAN Summit in Phnom Penh.

-- National Security Adviser (NSA), Mr. Ajit Doval visited Vietnam from 24-25 July 2024 for state funeral of Party General Secretary Nguyen Phu Trong.
-NSA met President Dr. To Lam and Prime Minister Mr. Pham Minh Chinh in Hanoi.
-A Vietnamese delegation, led by Politburo Member, President of the Ho Chi Minh National Academy of Politics (HCMNAP) and Chairman of Party’s Central Theory Council Prof. Dr. Nguyen Xuan Thang visited India from 11-13 November.
+7. A Vietnamese delegation, led by Politburo Member, President of the Ho Chi Minh National Academy of Politics (HCMNAP) and Chairman of Party’s Central Theory Council Prof. Dr. Nguyen Xuan Thang visited India from 11-13 November 2024.
 He called on the Vice President and interacted with Indian Council of World Affairs (ICWA) and Indian Institute of Public Administration (IIPA) separately.
 IIPA and HCMNAP signed an MoU for academic cooperation.
+Mr. Nguyen Trong Nghia (NTN), Politburo Member and Chairman of the Party’s Commission for Publicity, Education & Mass Mobilization visited India from 4-8 June 2025 and met with Mr. Gajendra Singh Shekhawat, Minister of Culture and Dr. L. Murugan, Minister of State for Information & Broadcasting separately in New Delhi.

 II.
 Institutional mechanisms